nopehax/NYC_Bus_UI_LTW/docs/Test-Procedures.md

   - Line selector is enabled/visible.
   - Vehicle selector is disabled or visually de-emphasised.
 - No errors or crashes occur while toggling.
-- Map content is only updated when a valid selection is made (not just by switching modes alone).
+- Map content is updated to reflect the current selection.

 ---

-### TP-08 – View trip for selected vehicle
+### TP-05 – View trip for selected vehicle

-**Related User Story:** US-6, US-8
 **Objective:** Verify that selecting a vehicle loads and displays its trip.

 **Preconditions:**